All-Purpose Spray Cleaners

 Household spray cleaners may promise unique cleaning powers, but when you decipher the alphabet soup on their ingredient labels, they’re mostly composed the same way.
 According to Jim Hammer, president of Mix Solutions, a product-formulation consulting firm in Uxbridge, Massachusetts, all spray cleaners have three main elements: surfactants, solvents, and a buffering system.
 Surfactants alter the surface tension of liquids, so water and solvents (the cleaning ingredients) can penetrate and dissolve soils.
 Buffering agents help by raising or lowering the product’s acidity to let it bond with (and fight) different types of soils.

 The main difference between antibacterial and other cleaners is that antibacterial products also contain ingredients aimed at killing specific sets of germs.
-The Environmental Protection Agency classifies these as pesticides—which is why there are no green antibacterial cleaners (though these products can also be effective at killing the same types of bacteria; see “Do You Need an Antibacterial Cleaner?” on page 26).
+The Environmental Protection Agency classifies these as pesticides—which is why there are no green antibacterial cleaners (though these products can also be effective at killing the same types of bacteria; see “Do You Need an Antibacterial Cleaner?”).
 The antibacterial cleaners in our lineup use either bleach or powerful quaternary ammonium compounds (“quats”) derived from petroleum that work as both surfactant and disinfectant.
 Bleach and quats are toxic to not only bacteria but also humans.
 Cleaners containing them include warnings to rinse surfaces after use and to avoid contact with skin and eyes.